 Donations to hospitals

 WHSmith’s High Street stores are at the heart of communities across the UK.
 Our store teams are keen to play an active part in those communities.
 One way they can do this is through the WHSmith Schools Giveaway.
-Now in its fourth year, the Giveaway is a partnership with the WHSmith Trust whereby High Street stores receive vouchers to give to a local school.
-This year, over 110 of our stores shared more than £20,000 in WHSmith vouchers with local schools.
-The feedback from schools was overwhelmingly positive, with store managers helping teachers to take advantage of the latest offers and promotions to get the most for their school in terms of new books and stationery supplies.
-Our store managers also used the giveaway as an opportunity to make a positive difference in the wider community.
+Now in its fifth year, the Giveaway is a partnership with the WHSmith Trust whereby High Street stores nominate themselves to receive a share of the £20,000 in WHSmith vouchers available to give to local schools.
+This year, over 130 of our stores received vouchers to give to their chosen schools.
+Feedback from WHSmith staff and school teachers involved in the Schools Giveaway has been very positive, also helping WHSmith stores to build stronger relationships with local schools and the community.